jcorioland/jcorioland.github.io/_posts/2019-09-09-terraform-microsoft-azure-remote-state-management.markdown

 your Terraform state and will henceforth be managed by Terraform.
 ```

 Find more about the `terraform import` command [here](https://www.terraform.io/docs/import/index.html).
-Let's go back to our remote state management, to make sure you'll never loose it :-)
+Let's go back to our remote state management, to make sure you'll never lose it :-)

 ## Remote State Management on Azure